 Sarah trained as a contemporary dancer at The Laban Centre for Movement & Dance in London before retraining as an actor at Drama Studio London and performing in schools and small scale venues across the UK.

 Between 2005 and 2018 Sarah was a member of the New Vic Education team, designing and delivering participatory drama projects for theatres, schools, children's centre and libraries across Stoke-on-Trent and North Staffordshire.
 For New Vic Education Sarah created Tale Trail an annual immersive theatre performance for 3-5 year olds and their families which she directed for eight years.

 In 2014 Sarah created The Restoration Agency, her first work as an independent theatre-maker.
-An immersive theatre event designed to be performed in school playgrounds The Restoration Agency made high quality performance accessible to children aged 5-7 and their families in communities it visited within Stoke-on-Trent.
+An immersive theatre event designed to be performed in school playgrounds The Restoration Agency made high quality performance accessible to children aged 5-7 and their families in the communities it visited within Stoke-on-Trent.

-Sarah was selected as an artist for The Forge, Wild Rumpus’ incubator programme.
-In 2016 Sarah gained a place on Arts Connect Professional Development Programme and is currently being mentored by Alexandra Rowse, Creative Producer at Punchdrunk Enrichment.
+Sarah was selected as an artist for The Forge, Wild Rumpus’ incubator programme in 2015 and in 2016 gained a place on Arts Connect Professional Development Programme and was mentored by Alexandra Rowse, Creative Producer at Punchdrunk Enrichment.

 Sarah lives in Cheshire with her husband and two young sons.